0xcert/docs/api/guides/asset-ledger-deployment.md

 ## Usage overview

-We begin by importing the modules.
+We begin by importing the client modules.

 ```ts
 import { AssetLedgerCapability, Priority, Client } from '@0xcert/client';